 If you do decide to take refills with you, it’s a good idea to place them in a plastic bag or container, as changes in cabin air pressure can cause vape tanks to leak.

-While you can pack a great deal of liquid in your checked luggage, your carry-on luggage can only contain a limit of 100mls of any variety of liquid.
+Yes, you can take a vape juice or e-liquid on a plane, but be sure to keep an eye on how many e-liquids you’re transporting because your carry-on luggage can only contain a limit of 100mls of any variety of liquid.

-From water to pesto, e liquid to honey, if it’s runny you’re out of luck.
-If you would like to take deodorant, toothpaste, makeup or any other toiletries on the plane then make sure you don’t try taking any short fill bottles on with you because that will leave you with very little allowance left for other liquids.
+From water to pesto, e-liquid to honey, if it’s runny, you’re out of luck.
+If you would like to take deodorant, toothpaste, makeup, or any other toiletries on the plane, then make sure you don’t try taking any short-fill bottles with you because that will leave you with very little allowance left for other liquids.

 The only reason you’re carrying it onboard is because lithium batteries are forbidden from checked in luggage.
 Being caught using a vape on a plane can carry severe legal penalties and we discourage this behaviour to the utmost degree – the selfishness of one vaper can have devastating consequences for the movement as a whole.